emrgnt-cmplxty/fermi/docs/0.old/api/rest-server/contracts.md

 ---
 id: contracts
-title: Axion API REST Server
+title: Fermi API REST Server
 sidebar_label: Contracts
 ---

-> [Axion REST API Server](https://github.com/near-examples/near-api-rest-server) is a project that allows you create your own simple REST API server that interacts with the Axion blockchain.
+> [Fermi REST API Server](https://github.com/near-examples/near-api-rest-server) is a project that allows you create your own simple REST API server that interacts with the Fermi blockchain.

 ---